sethbern/CSJava/published/csjava/_sources/Unit2-Using-Objects/topic-2-4-methods-with-params.rst.txt

     Drag the definition from the left and drop it on the correct word on the right.
 Click the "Check Me" button to see if you are correct.

-Here is the Turtle class diagram again that shows some of the variables and methods inherited from the SimpleTurtle class in the class Turtle that are written for you.
+The Turtle class inherits many attributes and methods from another class called SimpleTurtle.
+You will learn about inheritance in a later lesson.
+But for now you can look at the  Turtle class diagram listed in the figure below that shows some (not all) of the attributes and methods inherited from the SimpleTurtle class.
+The formal parameters are shown between the parentheses that follow the method name, and list the type after the parameter name.
+While the notation might be different that what you are used to for Java code,
+the class model should give you some ideas about new ways to move your turtle objects.
+You can see all the methods that are inherited in Turtle in this |javadoc (documentation) file|.

 .. figure:: Figures/turtleUMLClassDiagram.png
     :width: 300px